Schools with Phlebotomy Classes & Programs

 O*NET offers a tool to help individuals find programs within their state.

-Here is a sampling of accredited programs taken from the five states with the high employment levels in this occupation: California, Texas, Florida, Pennsylvania, and Ohio.
+Here is a sampling of accredited programs taken from the five states with the highest employment levels in this occupation: California, Texas, Florida, Pennsylvania, and Ohio.

 California Phlebotomy Programs